androidwiltron/craiggoddenpayne.github.io/_posts/2019-02-03-devops-and-the-devolution-from-developer-to-engineer.md

 # Conclusion

-In conclusion, DevOps is forever
-Despite the cries of DevOps demise, the core principles that DevOps have will live on as long as businesses require software to succeed in a fast-paced, rapidly changing technological landscape.
+In conclusion, DevOps is forever despite the cries of DevOps demise, the core principles that DevOps have will live on as long as businesses require software to succeed in a fast-paced, rapidly changing technological landscape.
 In a few years, the name may fade away in favor of a new buzzword, but the culture and the contributions of the DevOps community will live on.